ettoreciarcia/personal-website-hugo/content/authors/admin/_index.md

 ## About Me 👾

 I am a **Cloud Engineer** with a strong passion for containers and container orchestration.
-My career began as a system administrator, but transitioning to the cloud introduced me to **Kubernetes**, which quickly became a focal point of my expertise.
+My career began as a system administrator, transitioning to the cloud introduced me to **Kubernetes**, which quickly became a focal point of my expertise.
 For the past few years, I have been deeply engaged with the **CNCF ecosystem**, consistently integrating open-source tools into my work.
 I specialize in designing and implementing cloud architectures guided by **Infrastructure as Code principles**, always aiming for the highest levels of automation and reproducibility.

 **Push your code to Git, I'll take care of the rest**